learnk8s/learnk8s.io/_blog/why-kube/index.md

 Linux containers are a technology popularised by Docker that helps you replace virtual machines with simple processes.

-Instead of instantiating a virtual machine and running a process, Docker containers allow you to isolate a process in the kernel.
+Instead of instantiating a virtual machine and running a process within an operating system, Docker containers allow you to isolate a process in the kernel.

 It's like clicking on Firefox on your desktop.

-When it opens and you're ready to browse.
+When it opens, you're ready to browse.

 The magic of containers comes from two feature in the Linux kernel: control groups and namespaces.